smitelli/scottsmitelli.com/src/content/articles/you-dont-have-to/index.md

 When I hear people say "I ship code that I don't read," what I hear in my head is "I really do not care about what the end-user of this product experiences, I do not care about whichever poor soul needs to maintain this thing after I've gotten bored with paying attention to it, I do not care about anybody on my team who has to support the ongoing operation of it, and frankly I didn't even care about making it in the first place.
 I just wanted to be done for the sake of being done."
 It is a vulgar display of apathy, a willful dereliction of sound engineering practices, and quite frankly it makes the practitioner sound like an insufferable asshat.
 To wield something so limitlessly powerful as software without so much as the slightest reverence for the craft is simply offensive.
 Truly.
 I am viscerally disgusted by what I am watching transpire in this space.

 "Aha!
 I've got you now," you bellow, in a different style of voice for some reason.
 "This is gatekeeping!
 You are trying to protect your little clubhouse from outsiders with viewpoints that differ from yours!"
 Guilty as charged; I am indeed gatekeeping.
 I'm gatekeeping in the same way all those pesky government officials gatekeep when they tell us we're not allowed to work toward achieving nuclear fission in the shed.
-Turns out we all live in a society, and the actions of one person have the capacity to directly and indirectly affect countless others.
+Turns out we live in a society, and the actions of one person have the capacity to directly and indirectly affect countless others.
 If there's an activity that has a high likelihood of causing preventable injury or tying up first responders unnecessarily, those activities tend to get restricted in some way.

 Software runs the world.
 It can make (or lose) untold sums of money.
 It can decide who gets a favorable mortgage rate or a critical job interview.
 It can surveil us.
 It can bombard us with advertisements targeted at personality traits we're not even aware we're revealing.
 It can cause accidental (or deliberate) death.
 More commonly, it can really frustrate, annoy, inconvenience, and subtly chip away at the mental well-being of vast swaths of the inhabitants of this planet we all share.
 Stop treating it like it's anything less.